How to Dine out With Celiac Disease

 Not sure how to dine out with celiac disease without getting glutened?
 Does the thought of letting someone else cook for you scare you?
 Don’t let your fear stop you from living your life.
 People with celiac can eat at restaurants safely.

-Yes, dining out comes with a risk but you can minimize the risk if you take the proper precautions.
+Yes, dining out with celiac involves risk but you can minimize the risk if you take the proper precautions.
 And it’s up to you to take these precautions because most chefs aren’t aware of them unless you tell them.

 Let’s talk about mindset for a second when dining out with celiac.
-There’s a lot of emotions around dining out, especially with food restrictions and I think rather than confront these emotions people avoid them (ex. never eating out).
+There’s a lot of emotions around dining in restaurants.
+Rather than confront these emotions people often avoid them (ex. never eating out).

 Let’s take a moment to grieve the experience dining out used to be for us…

 Before celiac, dining out likely was more care-free, less stressful, and a way to connect with coworkers, friends, and loved ones.

 Maybe dining out was a way of putting dinner on the table when you were just to tired to cook.
 Or maybe it was a way to escape the throes of life and spend a little 1:1 time with your partner.